adonisjs/v5-docs/content/guides/http/assets-manager.md

+---
+summary: The assets manager module allows referencing compiled frontend assets in your edge templates.
+---

 AdonisJS makes use of [webpack encore](https://www.npmjs.com/package/@symfony/webpack-encore) to compile and serve the frontend assets.
 Webpack Encore is a wrapper on top of [webpack](https://webpack.js.org/) to make it easier to work with the Webpack config.

 :::note